pablomarin/GPT-Azure-Search-Engine/README.md

 '''
 pip install -r ./requirements.txt
 '''
+6- Edit app/credentials.py with your environment information

-5- Load data into Search Engine and create the index with AI skills, by running this notebook:<br>
+7- Load data into Search Engine and create the index with AI skills, by running this notebook:<br>
 01-Load-Data-ACogSearch.ipynb

-6- Run 02-Quering-AOpenAI.ipynb  and see queries directly from Azure Cognitive Search and how they compare with enhancing the experience with Azure OpenAI
+8- Run 02-Quering-AOpenAI.ipynb  and see queries directly from Azure Cognitive Search and how they compare with enhancing the experience with Azure OpenAI

-7- Go to the App/ folder and Cling the Deploy to Azure function to deploy the App.
+9- Go to the App/ folder and Cling the Deploy to Azure function to deploy the App.
 It takes a few minutes.